timewarpinc/RecruitingExcercise/README.md

 If you want to show off, you can also consider following:

-* Dim area you discovered, but not currently standing in.
+* Dim an area you discovered, but not currently standing in.
 * Correctly uncover the fog just 1 tile behind any wall tile.
 * Uncover the whole room once the player enters.
 * Have two levels of uncovering (more dimmed and less).